zaxor0/zwerchhau/into-the-war/rules.md

 **Parachutes**: Used during mission deployments, all players have training to jump and use these successfully.
 Normally abandoned once at a mission site, but could be dismembered with a knife or bayonet for improvised materials.

+**Pinned Down**: When 3 attacks target the same 10 foot area, regardless if they miss, the enemies in that area are considered to be pinned down.
+Being pinned down causes a -2 to attacks on their next turn.

 **Pistol**: A one handed range weapon capable of 8 attacks before a reload is required.
 Deals 1d6 damage and has a normal range of **near**.

+**Prone**: A standard action in combat, gives +1 on attack rolls and provide +1DR when attacked by enemies.

 **Radio, handheld**: Hand held radios are still quite large and cannot be used while wielding a weapon.
 They have a 1 mile radius for communications.
 The audio quality is fuzzy and is easily overwhelm by the noise of a firefight.